Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that SB/SE already has a method to assure investigation quality and that the success of these investigations shows that the quality assurance methods in place are sufficient.
 However, as described in GAO's report, SB/SE managerial reviews are only made during the investigation process.
 IRS would be better assured of the overall quality of its micro-captive investigations more broadly with higher-level, independent reviews.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will better assure audit quality of micro-captive insurance promoter cases.

 Internal Revenue Service The Commissioner of Internal Revenue should have LB&I establish and implement metrics on promoter investigation quality and subject a set of micro-captive promoter penalty investigations to formal quality review procedures to establish a baseline measure of micro-captive promoter investigation quality.
 Based on these reviews, LB&I should take corrective action to remedy any deficiencies uncovered in its analysis.
 (Recommendation 7)